ob-yekt/simpleskills/README.md

 - **Ironman Mode**: Crave a challenge?
 Test your skills with hardcore restrictions and epic stakes.
 - **Leaderboards**: Battle for the top spot in individual skills or overall mastery.
 - **Customizable Everything**: Tweak XP rates, unlock tiers, and more with easy JSON configs.
+- **Natural Economy**: Players who reach high levels can provide their superior services and goods, such as enchanting, cooking, crafting and more, to lower level players!
 - **Feels Like Vanilla+**: The mod is designed to be unintrusive and intuitive without overreach - simple!

-Perfect for casual SMPs, hardcore survival servers, streamers, lets-players, or solo adventurers who want a richer Minecraft experience.
+Perfect for casual SMPs, lets-players, hardcore survival servers, streamers, or solo players who want a richer Minecraft experience.

 ---

 ## 🛠 Skills to Master

-Unleash your potential with **15 core skills** that make every action in Minecraft feel rewarding:
+**simpleskills** is composed of **15 core skills** that make every action in Minecraft feel rewarding:

 1. **Mining**: Break stone and ores to level up and unlock better tools.
 2. **Woodcutting**: Chop trees to become a lumberjack legend.